RADKick/serverlesssite/readme.md

 ## Getting Started and Documentation

-serverlesssite or kicksite has following main components:
+Serverlesssite or kicksite has following main components:

-Themes (coming shortly) which will be hire than layouts Layouts (can be multiple, like default layout, blog layout, category page layout etc)
+Themes (coming shortly) which will be hire than layouts

+Layouts (can be multiple, like default layout, blog layout, category page layout etc)

   |_ Widgets (pages which can be used to store pieces of html)

   |_ Pages (page which are rendered to the users)

 Every html page we create in kicksite is a clone of a layout html, default is _/_$layout.html